 The Pathways to Prosperity Healthcare Education (P.E.P) Program provides work based learning opportunities for 9th and 10th grade students, in clinical settings, around the City of Boston through the Boston Private Industry Council and the Harvard MedScience Program.
 Part one (9th grade) introduces students to explore the wide variety of health care career choices through hospital tours, job shadowing, and career panels.
 Part two (10th grade) provides hands-on simulation experiences in order for students to better understand which career appeals to their interests and skills.
 Through the P.E.P students will be able to make an informed decision about which healthcare career path is right for them.

-STAND (Students Taking Action for Nursing Diversity) strives to assist the alleviation of health disparities through education, experience, and mentoring for Boston high school seniors focused on a career in the healthcare industry.
+STAND (Students Taking Action for Nursing Diversity) alleviates health disparities through education, experience, and mentoring for high school seniors focused on a career in nursing.

 Participating Schools Include: